36 Years Of Ensuring Success & Excellence

 My career in material handling started shortly after graduating high school, working for a local manufacture of automatic palletizers in Montgomery, Alabama.

 I spent six years there gaining experience as an Applications Engineer.
-This position moved me around a bit into Kentucky, Georgia and Florida before finally coming to Advanced Equipment in North Carolina; home for the last 21 years.
+This position moved me around a bit into Kentucky, Georgia and Florida before finally coming to AEC in North Carolina; home for the last 21 years.

 Was all of that time before AEC spent working as an engineer?